isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Program Selection Panel
 -----------------------
-The panel in the center of the screen, with four tabs called "TCGA DATA", "CCLE DATA", "TARGET DATA", and "USER DATA" will allow to create a cohort between data programs in the system and data that you have uploaded.
+The panel in the center of the screen, with four tabs called "TCGA DATA", "CCLE DATA", "TARGET DATA", and "USER DATA" will allow you to create a cohort with programs in the system and data that you have uploaded.

 - The TCGA, CCLE, and TARGET DATA tab each have three tabs called "CASE", "DATA TYPE", and "MOLECULAR" which allow you to apply filters to the cohorts you are creating using ISB-CGC hosted data.
 - For the USER DATA tab, there is one tab called "PROJECTS & STUDIES" which allow you to filter by the projects or studies you have uploaded to the system.

-**Note:** Selecting the program filter will add all samples pertaining to the program.
+Note: Selecting the program filter will add all samples pertaining to the program.
 Also there is a mouse over feature that will display the disease code long name if it's part of the TCGA, CCLE, or TARGET data set.

 Filter List by Program (Case and Data Tabs)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^